convexset/meteor-three-way/README.md

 Briefly, the start of the template life cycle for a template and a child template is as follows: (i) parent created, (ii) child created, (iii) child rendered, (iv) parent rendered.
 Monitoring call backs work on a "first-come-first-bound" basis, with child nodes getting the first pick.

-To ensure proper bindings, the `_3w_setRoot(selectorString)` method should be used to select a root node (via a template-level jQuery selector), preferably in an `onRendered` hook.
-It is advisable for every template to be wrapped in a `div` element with a template specific class.
-This ensures that exactly one node will be selected by the selector (as required) even if multiple instances of the same template are created.
-(A design decision was made to not require a root node, but to leave it to the user to handle this matter.)
+To ensure proper bindings, it is advisable for every template to be wrapped in a `div` element which will be watched for changes within.
+A design decision was made to not require such a root node, but to leave it to the user to handle this matter.
+In the absence of a root node, all individual DOM elements in the template are observed for changes.
+(This is why having a wrapping element is useful.)

+In the event that the user would (inexplicably) like to observe disjoint parts of a template for changes, the `_3w_setRoots(selectorString)` method should be used to select root nodes (via a template-level jQuery selector).
+This to be in an `onRendered` hook or after rendering completes.

-For more specificity, the `restrict-template-type` attribute can be set (with a comma separated list of template names) on DOM elements to specify which `ThreeWay`-linked template types should be used to data bind individual elements.
+For even more specificity, the `restrict-template-type` attribute can be set (with a comma separated list of template names) on DOM elements to specify which `ThreeWay`-linked template types should be used to data bind individual elements.

 ### Updaters to the Server